Smith & Wesson Model 17

-The Smith & Wesson Model 17 is a six-shot double-action revolver chambered for .22 LR.
-It is built on Smith & Wesson's medium-sized K-frame.
+The Smith & Wesson K-22 Target Masterpiece Revolver (Model 17) is a six-shot, double-action revolver with adjustable open sights, built on the medium-size "K" frame.
+When introduced, it was intended for bullseye target shooting competition of the type then most common on the United States, which is today called NRA Precision Pistol, specifically in the "smallbore" or "22" category.
+It is chambered for the .22 Long Rifle cartridge.
+It is one of three similar models that Smith & Wesson offered, the other two being intended for the "centerfire" category, the K-32 Target Masterpiece (Model 16) chambered for the .32 S&W Long cartridge and the K-38 Target Masterpiece (Model 14) chambered for the .38 Special cartridge.
+Most K-22 revolvers were fitted with a 6 in or 8+3/8 in barrel, but other lengths have been produced.
+First produced in 1947 and originally known as the K-22 Target Masterpiece, it was numbered the Model 17 in 1957 when all Smith & Wesson guns were given numerical model numbers.
+It is built on the same frame as the seminal Smith & Wesson Model 10 ("Military and Police") revolver.

 History

 Smith & Wesson's Models 16 and 17 have their origins with the company's Pre-World War 2 Hand Ejector series in the 1930s.
 These two revolver models debuted as companion pieces known as the Models K-32 and K-22 after World War 2.
 The K-32 Masterpiece (Model 16) debuted in 1935 and was chambered in .32 S&W Long caliber.
 Production ceased during World War 2 and the revolver was reintroduced in 1947 along with the K-22 Masterpiece (Model 17) in .22 Long Rifle caliber.

 The Model 16 was dropped from production in 1983 due to the declining popularity of the .32 S&W Long caliber and the Model 17 was discontinued in 1998 as the company focused less on blued steel revolvers at the time.